jeffdam/crux/README.md

 <img src="./app/assets/images/readme_img/user_auth.gif" width="80%">

 Only logged in users can create areas and routes.
-Only the author of the area or route can edit it.
 When a user tries to create an area or route and they are not logged in, they will be promted with the login modal.
+Users who attempt view `/add/climb-area/areaId` or `/add/climb-route/areaId` directly while logged out will be redirected to the show page of the area they are attempting to add to.

 <img src="./app/assets/images/readme_img/protected_route.gif" width="80%">

+Only the author of the area or route can edit it.
+The link to edit the page will only appear if the user is logged in and is the author.
+Users who attempt view `/area/areaId/edit` or `/route/routeId/edit` directly while logged out and/or who is not the author will be redirected to the show page of the area or route they are attempting to add to.

 ### Areas